 I’ve been so quiet over here, but not on Instagram (jenschmidt_beautyandbedlam) where I post almost daily (including video stories).
-Recently, I’ve been sharing more Mentor Mom moments over there and it makes my passion for encouraging moms come alive.
-Over the next few months, I will get back to our Mentor Mom series here, but my book manuscript is due May 1st and then I hope to be back to regular posting.
+Over the next few months, I’ll get back to my Mentor Mom series , but my book manuscript is due soon and then I hope to be back to regular posting.
 Here’s my latest post from IG in case you aren’t over there.

 For years I’ve preached the parenting mantra to myself, “Rules without a relationship = rebellion.”

 So I’ve dug into reaching their hearts and straddled the shaky balance between the often necessary rules and mentoring deep heart connection.

 Here’s the reality which I wouldn’t have believed as a young mom.

 As moms, we can put all the wonderful check marks of good parenting in place, do everything “right” and they may still choose rebellion.
 Initially, that was a hard one for my Pollyanna mothering personalty to swallow.
 It may not always be an outward “Here I am, watch me sin” kind of rebellion, but it may be a subtle shifting in their heart.
 When that happens, take note, get on your knees, dig deep into prioritizing special time with them and do battle for their heart.

 For our five teens, social media has been one of the biggest challenges and I guarantee, it will be for your kids as well.
 Be aware of the grip that may take hold of your child’s heart and mind because its impacts weaves some dangerous webs if unchecked.

 The hard lesson that I learned was that no matter how many filters you put on to protect them or apps that help navigate these tricky waters of time useage (all of which are necessary and good), ultimately, as they grow older, it’s still their choice.
 We can not force heart change or guard their mind for them (as much as our controlling tendencies want that.).